Xomega-Net/Xomega.Docs/docs/framework/services/common.md

 }
 ```

-In the next sections you'll learn the details about specific common aspects of the service implementations that are provided by the `BaseService` class and by the Xomega Framework in general.
+In the next sections, you'll learn the details about specific common aspects of the service implementations that are provided by the `BaseService` class and by the Xomega Framework in general.